Help

 The first 4 digits represent the year (2014), the next 2 the month (12), the next 2 the day (14) and the last 2 the interation (04).
 Which means the DNS was altered four times on the 14th December 2014.

-This may not always be true as the serial can contain any 32 bit signed integer between 1 and 4294967295.
+This may not always be true as the serial can contain any 32 bit signed integer between 1 and 4294967295, and providers can choice what value they want to use to meet their own needs.